fabianschwarzfritz/fabianschwarzfritz/README.md

 Hey, I'm Fabian.

-I love coding and software architecture in my professional and personal life. 👜🎈
+I like to write code and accelerate companies using software 😄🎈💻

 Look, I built an iOS app in my freetime 💻  :
  - [Run Be Fit](https://apps.apple.com/en/app/run-be-fit/id6463439731): *A simple run tracker that cares about your privacy.
 Stay fit and healthy!*